jstimpfle/language/DOCUMENTATION.md

     irprint.c              09.
 (Optional) Print the IR
     x64asm.c               10.
 Generate x86-64 code from IR
     elf64.c                11.
-(Optional) Write x86-64 code to an ELF file pe64.c                 12.
+(Optional) Write x86-64 code to an ELF file pecoff.c               12.
 (Optional) Write x86-64 code to a PECOFF file teardown.c             13.
 Shutdown the compiler, free all used memory
 ```